-"I am extremely grateful to have had the opportunity to be mentored by Coach Brooks and be part of an elite program both as a player and a coach," Harris said.
+"I am extremely grateful to have had the opportunity to be mentored by Coach Brooks and be part of an elite program both as a player and a coach," Anderson said.
 "My many experiences at Duke have taught me how to keep players motivated, excited about golf and focused on attaining their goals.
 I will draw on that experience to help build South Carolina women's golf into a championship program."

-Prior to her start in coaching, Harris played golf professionally from 2001 through 2005.
+Prior to her start in coaching, Anderson played golf professionally from 2001 through 2005.
 She played a total of 56 events on the FUTURES Tour, recording her best finish at the 2002 Florida Hospital FUTURES Golf Classic in SeBring, Fla., where she tied for fourth.
-Harris also participated in four LPGA Qualifying Schools and played in the 2000 U.S. Women's Open.
+Anderson also participated in four LPGA Qualifying Schools and played in the 2000 U.S. Women's Open.
 While playing, she also worked to network and generate sponsorships to support her career, raising $120,000 of capital.

-Harris kicked off her college career by earning Atlantic Coast Conference co-Rookie of the Year honors in 1998.
+Anderson kicked off her college career by earning Atlantic Coast Conference co-Rookie of the Year honors in 1998.
 Playing in the NCAA Championship all four years of her career, she helped the Blue Devils to their first national title in 1999, finishing 12th in the individual standings.
 She captured All-ACC and Academic All-America honors that year, a feat she would repeat over the remaining two years of her career.
-With the nation's top-rated total short game in 2000, Harris picked up second-team All-America status.
+With the nation's top-rated total short game in 2000, Anderson picked up second-team All-America status.
 Finishing ninth in the NCAA Regional in 2000, she was the Blue Devils' top finisher at the NCAA Championship, claiming 21st place.
-In all, Harris collected 16 top-10 finishes in her career, including the individual title in the 2001 Liz Murphey Intercollegiate.
+In all, Anderson collected 16 top-10 finishes in her career, including the individual title in the 2001 Liz Murphey Intercollegiate.

-A native of Edina, Minn., Harris earned her bachelor's degree in psychology with a certificate in markets and management from Duke in 2001.
-She is married to Deuce Harris of Durham, N.C., a former wrestler at Duke University.
+A native of Edina, Minn., Anderson earned her bachelor's degree in psychology with a certificate in markets and management from Duke in 2001.

 The Anderson File